-Contracts are subject to the same authorisation limits as above up to the value of £149,999.
-The terms of all contracts should be reviewed by the Director of Finance prior to any commitment being made.
+Terms of all contracts should be reviewed by the Group Director of Finance prior to any commitment being made by completing the Contract Approval form (required for all contracts over £3,000 or where we need to agree extensive terms and conditions).
 This is important for all contracts, even those with a low initial value (such as a peppercorn), as these contracts may have a high contingent liability.

-Any contract exceeding £24,999 should be referred by the Director of Finance for the Chief Operating Officer or CEO and Group Principal's decision.
-Contracts over £149,999 will be subject to Board approval.
+Any contract exceeding £3,000 should be referred to the Group Director of Finance.

 Copies of all contracts should be held in the Finance Department and the details recorded in the Contracts Register.

-2.0 Competitive Quotations / Public Tender/ Compulsory Competitive Tender
+6.2 Competitive Quotations / Public Tender / Compulsory Competitive Tender